marcantoine/ra-data-graphql-prisma/README.md

 ## Contributing

-Use the example under `examples/prisma-ecommerce` as a playground for improving `ra-data-graphql-prisma`.
+Use the example under `examples/prisma-ecommerce` as a playground for improving `@unly/ra-data-graphql-prisma`.

-To easily enhance `ra-data-graphql-prisma` and get the changes reflected on `examples/prisma-ecommerce`, do the following:
+To easily enhance `@unly/ra-data-graphql-prisma` and get the changes reflected on `examples/prisma-ecommerce`, do the following:

-- `cd ra-data-graphql-prisma`
+- `cd @unly/ra-data-graphql-prisma`
 - `yarn link`
 - `cd examples/prisma-ecommerce`
-- `yarn link ra-data-graphql-prisma`
+- `yarn link @unly/ra-data-graphql-prisma`

-Once this is done, the `ra-data-graphql-prisma` dependency will be replaced by the one on the repository.
+Once this is done, the `@unly/ra-data-graphql-prisma` dependency will be replaced by the one on the repository.
 **One last thing, don't forget to transpile the library with babel by running the following command on the root folder**